sarusso/Rosetta/README.md

 To enable live code changes, add or comment out the following in docker-compose.yaml under the "volumes" section of the "webapp" service:

-    - ./services/webapp/code:/opt/webapp_code
+    - ./services/webapp/code:/opt/code

 This will mount the code from services/webapp/code as a volume inside the webapp container itself allowing to make immediately effective codebase edits.

-Note that when you edit the Django ORM model, you need to rerun the migrate the database, either by just rerunning the webapp service:
+Note that when you edit the Django ORM model, you need to make migrations and apply them to migrate the database:

-    $ rosetta/rerun webapp

-..ora by entering in the webapp service container and manually migrate:

-    $ rosetta/shell webapp
-    $ source /env.sh
-    $ source /db_conf.sh
-    $ cd /opt/webapp_code
-    $ python3 manage.py makemigrations
+    $ rosetta/makemigrations
-    $ python3 manage.py migrate
+    $ rosetta/migrate

 ### Logs and testing